Theo-eBrown/scrollthescroll/README.md

 ### About
 *Scrollthescroll* is currently in its prototype stages and works only with local PDF files.
+*Scrollthescroll* is currently only in working condition for Windows OS, however new changes are coming soon.
 ### Usage
 Install the PyPI package:
 ```bash